JaminHLO/book-search-engine/README.md

 I leaned heavily on previous work and assignments, including the mini-project as well as prior activities, especially activity 26 which contained an example of a user account.
 My purpose was to further familiarize myself with the various ways to implement the required functionality.

 Instruction was provided by Instructor Saurav with assistance from TAs Andreas #1, Andreas #2, Constan, and Morgan.
 Shout out to AJ and Constans who helped me with numerous issues, particularly GLI bugs.
-I also used online resources for research and examples such as https://www.apollographql.com/docs/apollo-server/data/context/ and https://stackoverflow.com/ to look for examples to better understand $pull in the context of the findOneAndUpdate function.
+I also used online resources for research and examples such as https://www.apollographql.com/docs/apollo-server/data/context/ and https://stackoverflow.com/ to better understand $pull in the context of the findOneAndUpdate function.

 ## Tests